GuillermoHazebrouck/gnav/README.md

 A RAM memory of 2GB should be sufficient in any case, although this has not been tested.
 Consider that the most memory demanding data is the terrain (which can easily reach up to 60MB for a decent grid), and there should be sufficient memory left for other data and tasks.

 ### GNSS:
-For the hardware exploration model, an U-BLOX M8N GNSS chip is beeing used (U-BLOX provides very cost-effective GPS solutions).
-Be aware that it is important to find a proper antenna in order to get an stable signal in a wide range of GNSS systems.
+For the hardware exploration model, an U-BLOX M8N GNSS chip is beeing used (U-BLOX provides a cost-effective solution).
+Be aware that it is important to find a proper antenna in order to get a stable signal in a wide range of GNSS systems.
 Even if your GNSS chip is able to process signals from several GNSS providers, the data it receives depends entirely on the antenna, so it is worth investing in a good one.
 Active antennas are preferable.
-Antennas provided by Taoglass, for example, are a good quality and not too expensive.
+Antennas provided by Taoglass, for example, are of good quality and not too expensive.

 ### SoftRF dongles:
-Using the SoftRF dongles (T-Beam or T-Motion) directly will work and does not require of any middleware.
+Using the SoftRF dongles (T-Beam or T-Motion) will work directly and does not require of any middleware.
 Just plug one of the dongles on a free USB port, configure the right serial path on the startup file, and the application will start capturing and processing the NMEA and FLARM dataframes (make sure the dongle is correctly configured for NMEA/FLARM).

 ## Installation of G-NAV on Raspberry Pi
 To install the application on your Rasperry Pi, simply clone this repository and then run the ./install.sh script: